Transformers.js documentation

 • 📝 Natural Language Processing: text classification, named entity recognition, question answering, language modeling, summarization, translation, multiple choice, and text generation.

-• 🖼️ Computer Vision: image classification, object detection, and segmentation.
+• 🖼️ Computer Vision: image classification, object detection, segmentation, and depth estimation.

-• 🗣️ Audio: automatic speech recognition and audio classification.
+• 🗣️ Audio: automatic speech recognition, audio classification, and text-to-speech.

 Transformers.js uses ONNX Runtime to run models in the browser.
 The best part about it, is that you can easily convert your pretrained PyTorch, TensorFlow, or JAX models to ONNX using 🤗 Optimum.